survivejs/webpack-book/manuscript/optimizing/05_separating_manifest.md

 As mentioned in the *Splitting Bundles* chapter, plugins such as `AggressiveSplittingPlugin` use **records** to implement caching.
 The approaches discussed above are still valid, but records go one step further.

 Records are used for storing module IDs across separate builds.
-The gotcha is that you need to store this file some way.
+The problem is that you need to store this file some way.
 If you build locally, one option is to include it to your version control.

 To generate a *records.json* file, adjust the configuration as follows: